The Yorkie CO-OP Puppy Purchase Process: Local Pickup & Meetings

 We understand that some prospective puppy owners may want to visit the puppy’s residence.
 However, for the safety of our breeders, families, and puppies, we have made the collective decision to temporarily suspend home visits.
 This decision is based on several factors:

-1. Safety Concerns: Unfortunately, there have been instances of dog breeders being targeted or harmed (cite news sources).
+1. Safety Concerns: Unfortunately, there have been instances of dog breeders being targeted or harmed.
 By meeting in public spaces, we can ensure a secure environment for everyone involved.

 2. Health Concerns: Limiting access to the puppies’ living space helps prevent the spread of diseases or parasites that could be introduced by visitors.